moocow-the-bovine/dstar-gantry/README.txt

         "make"); see "Customizable Variables" in "README_build.txt"
         <https://kaskade.dwds.de/dstar/doc/README_build.html#Customizable-Va
         riables> for more (non-exhaustive) details.

-  Gantry Configuration Variables
-    The following shell variables are used internally by the "dstar-gantry.sh" script, and may be set or modified by configuration file(s).
-Default values are shown where appropriate, but may differ in some situations (e.g. running via sudo).
-See the example "dstar-gantry.rc" file in the gantry distribution for details.

 EXAMPLES
     This section provides rudimentary sketches of some typical dstar corpus